siddharthborderwala/sassy-datepicker/README.md

 ```

 > **Note**: Make sure when using both `initialDate` and `min/maxDate` props, the `initialDate` is in the range you specify using `min/maxDate` prop.

+## Example

+You can view a good example over at [Stackblitz](https://stackblitz.com/edit/react-umsdtl)

 ## Customization